overture-stack/website/markdown/documentation/song/admin/analysismanagement.md

 # Introduction

-Administrators can control the availablility of analyses to downstream services (typically our indexing service Maestro) across three states.
+Administrators control analysis availability to downstream services like Maestro across three states:

-- **Unpublished:** Data initially submitted to a Song repository is by default in an unpublished state and therefore unavailable to downstream services
+- **Unpublished:** By default, new data in a Song repository is in this state, awaiting file upload.
+Custom configurations can allow Maestro to index this data, making it available to users to see the pending analysis.

-- **Published:** The data and analysis are recognized by other downstream processes such as Maestro for metadata and file data indexing.
-In reverse, going from PUBLISHED to UNPUBLISHED will remove the specified analyses from the index.
+- **Published:** Files are downloadable from storage.
+Only analyses with file data uploaded to storage can be published.
+Maestro indexes publish analyses by default.

-- **Suppressed:** Suppressed is a state that indicates the analysis and associated data should not be used and permanently blocked from usage.
-Please be cognizant and use this state with care, analyses in this state cannot be reverted.
+- **Suppressed:** Data shouldn't be used and is blocked from use.
+Though not downloadable by default, custom setups can let Maestro index these and allow users to see what analyses have been made unavailable.
+Please be cognizant and use this state with care.
+Analyses in this state cannot be reverted.

-<Note title="Removing Indexed Data"> To ensure safe removal of indexed data the suggested state transition for suppression is: Published → Unpublished → Suppressed.</Note>
+<Note title="Removing Indexed Data"> To ensure the safe removal of indexed data, the suggested state transition for suppression is: Published → Unpublished → Suppressed.</Note>

 Analysis management in Song can be done through two main methods: the Song Client command line tool and the Swagger UI.